 You’ve embraced #PushButtonForensics as a tongue-in-cheek response to the old argument that forensics was the province of experts.
 How do you see so-called “democratization” of digital forensics playing out: is it doing as intended, or are there still kinks to be ironed out between field and lab?

 I believe labs have their own needs.
 And there are great and professional products such as Cellebrite, Magnet, Oxygen, Paraben, BlackBag, Truxton, etc. DATAPILOT 10’s top use case is for the field and frontline users, and maybe for some small departments that don’t have budgets for the lab and training fees.
 Whether you are a field or lab user, evidence extracted with DATAPILOT 10 is compatible with all major analytical tools and systems.

-Is it fair to say Susteen is pivoting to field forensics as a general rule, or is there a plan to offer a full ecosystem of field-to-lab-to-court tools?
+Is it fair to say you’re pivoting to field forensics as a general rule, or is there a plan to offer a full ecosystem of field-to-lab-to-court tools?

 Yes, we have pivoted to field forensics, and at the same time we strive to play well with others and make sure our field ecosystem is compatible with the major lab ecosystems out there.

-What is most important to Susteen about this emphasis on getting actionable intelligence to officers in the field?
+What is most important about this emphasis on getting actionable intelligence to officers in the field?

 The field officers don’t have to wait, they can make quick decisions on what they want to do with the evidence they have in hand.

 We will continue to have cutting edge technology to make an impact in the industry.